 Restaurant workers and taxi and delivery drivers were added to the state’s eligibility list on February 2, and hotel workers on March 1, but there’s a catch: Local health departments can decide whether or not to make them eligible.
 That means they can be vaccinated at state-run sites, but need to check with counties to find out if they are eligible at any site run by a county health department.

 Emergency food workers and volunteers from nonprofit pantries and meal delivery services are eligible under New York State rules, as of March 1.

 On March 2, President Joe Biden announced that the federal pharmacy program would move immediately to prioritize teachers, daycare workers, and school staff, in an effort to get those groups vaccinated by the end of March.
 Pharmacies can now vaccinate those workers, in addition to people 30 and up and those eligible because of medical conditions.

 Starting March 17, the state’s list of eligible essential workers expands to include public-facing government workers, nonprofit workers, and essential building service workers.

 People with medical conditions

 On February 15, people with pre-existing conditions (sometimes called comorbidities) became eligible.
-These conditions include hypertension, diabetes, cancer, obesity, kidney disease, liver disease, and many others.
-State officials might expand the list at any time.
+The list of conditions includes hypertension, diabetes, cancer, obesity, kidney disease, liver disease, and many others.
 Find it on New York State’s website here.
-The current list:
+The list: